 - How long does it take to become a Certified Instructor?

-- Cost of the Certified Instructor Training Program
+- Training Fees and Costs of the Certified Instructor Training Program

 - Comprehensive Program Training (CPT) Description

-- 2013 Schedule and Fees for the Six-Day Intensive CPTs
+- 2017 Schedule for the Six-Day Intensive CPTs

 - How to Apply